The Spoons Diagnosis Fund

 Status

 I'm building the legal, financial, and operational infrastructure required to launch this responsibly.
-That includes: attorney consultation on payment structure, payment processing setup (Bill.com for US, Wise for international), tracking systems, fraud prevention protocols, financial need criteria, and partner onboarding materials.
+That includes: attorney consultation on payment structure, payment processing setup (Bill.com for US, Wise for international), tracking systems, fraud prevention protocols, and partner onboarding materials.

 The 40% allocation begins accumulating at app launch (April 2, 2026).
 Money is being set aside before the fund is operational — so when it launches, it launches with funds ready to deploy.

 Target launch: January 2027, contingent on Spoons reaching $15,000/month in recurring revenue sustained for 3 consecutive months.
-If growth is slower than projected, the launch delays until the threshold is met.
-The commitment itself doesn't weaken — the timeline adjusts to financial reality to actually survive before the funding starts
+If growth is slower than projected, the launch delays until this threshold is met.
+The commitment itself doesn't weaken — the timeline just adjusts to financial reality to actually survive before the funding starts.

 Note: Eligibility, availability, and timelines depend on legal review, partner capacity, and available funds.